wiktor-k/ssh-agent-lib/README.md

 ## Example

-This example starts listening on a Unix socket `connect.sock` and processes requests.
+This example starts listening on a Unix socket `ssh-agent.sock` and processes requests.

 ```rust,no_run
 use async_trait::async_trait;